atamb/arduinoprojects/README.md

 Requires: 1xArduinoBoard(ArduinoUno,ArduinoNG,ArduinoMega etc.), 1xBreadboard, 1x dht22, 3x male to male jumper cable.

 Project: With this code you can measure the temperature and humidity.
 They will appear on the screen after the running code.

+3-)potentiometer.ino:

+Requires: 1xArduinoBoard(ArduinoUno,ArduinoNG,ArduinoMega etc.), 1xBreadboard, 1x potentiometer, 3x male to male jumper cable.

+Project: Potentiometer is a circuit element used to change the voltage in the circuit.
+In this code, I set up a circuit that will change the voltage value using a potentiometer and measure the voltage value every 0.4 seconds.